Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \subsection{Predictions of migration theories}

-In summary, there is persuasive circumstantial evidence for the action of at least three separate processes that lead to the early evolution of planetary systems: \begin{itemize} \item {\bf Gas disk migration} in the Type~II regime appears to be necessary to explain the existence of hot Jupiters.
-An argument can be made that more modest levels of migration ought to be common, since at least some gas must necessarily be present at the epoch when giant planets form. \item {\bf Planetesimal disk migration} provides a persuasive explanation for the origin of Pluto's odd orbit together with some of the more detailed properties of the Kuiper Belt.
-One can make a case that this process too ought to be common in the outer reached of planetary systems.
+In summary, there is persuasive circumstantial evidence for the action of at least three separate processes that lead to the early evolution of planetary systems: \begin{itemize} \item {\bf Gas disk migration} in the Type~II regime appears to inevitable, since at least some gas must necessarily be present at the epoch when giant planets form.
+The presence of a reasonably high resonant fraction among systems with multiple giant planets also points to the existence of an early dissipative process in orbital evolution. \item {\bf Planetesimal disk migration} provides a persuasive explanation for the origin of Pluto's odd orbit together with some of the more detailed properties of the Kuiper Belt.
+One can make a case that this process too ought to be common in the outer reaches of planetary systems.
 Gas giant formation almost certainly becomes more difficult further out in the disk, so it is quite plausible that the zone where gas and ice giants manage to form is often surrounded by a disk of planetesimal debris that has been unable to grow to large sizes. \item {\bf Planet-planet scattering} works well as an explanation for the eccentricity distribution of giant extrasolar planets.
-There is {\em no} straightforward independent argument that the unstable initial conditions needed for such models to work are generically realized in nature, but the empirical evidence seems to suggest that they are. \end{itemize} A number of qualitatively different tests of these theoretical ideas are possible in the near future.
-Planet-planet scattering models, for example, predict that the surviving planets ought to have a distribution of inclination as well as eccentricity, which can be measured (relative to the stellar equatorial plane) for those objects observed in transit \citep{rossiter24,winn09}.
-With a large sample of measured inclinations it ought to be possible to determine whether the predictions of pure planet-planet scattering models are confirmed, or whether the final inclinations are instead also affected by other processes, such as damping from a residual gas disk or Kozai pumping of inclination by more distant companions \citep{nagasawa08}.
-Planet-planet scattering also predicts the existence of a (small) population of very weakly bound, typically eccentric planets, with semi-major axes of $10^2$~AU and more \citep{veras09,scharf09}.
-Direct imaging surveys of young stars have the potential to detect this distinctive population.
+There is {\em no} straightforward independent argument that the unstable initial conditions needed for such models to work are generically realized in nature, but the empirical evidence seems to suggest that they are. \end{itemize} The presence of a large fraction of hot Jupiters on orbits inclined with respect to the stellar equator also yields constraints, though these are not unambiguous.
+Planet-planet scattering \citep{nagasawa08} or Kozai-Lidov excitation of eccentricity \citep{wu03,naoz16} are the mechanisms most obviously compatible with this observation, but it has also been suggested that the gas disk could be torqued out of the stellar equatorial plane \citep{bate10,batygin12}.
+If this process is common, some or all of the misaligned hot Jupiters could have arrived to their current orbits via Type~II migration.